ShockBoxx Gallery

 Voss!
 You had a piece accepted into an open show we put up about a year ago and we haven't been able to shake you so we decided to just make you part of The Program instead.
 How did you find us and how was that show and weekend for you?

 I found Shockboxx on the Call for entry or CAFE (callforentry.org).
 Right out of the gate the whole Shockboxx vibe seemed vibrant, quirky but deadly serious about art.
 I have used CAFE for local Chicago shows for years.
 We love to travel and had hoped to find galleries in warm places, anything to get out of Chicago in winter.
-As Artists, I know we are supposed to be outwardly confident, But deep down I am not.
+As Artists, I know we are supposed to be outwardly confident, but deep down I am not.
 I remember going through Shockboxx website, searching past opening night images for west coast dress code hints.
 We flew in to LAX, drove less than thirty minutes to our AirBNB overlooking the south bay coast, it was all magic.
 When we got to the show, the BOXX was hopping, happening, welcoming, el fuego.
 I met a least ten new buds that evening with whom I continue to interact to this day.
 Many are in "The Program", others hoping, praying, As I, to be asked.
 Not knowing the protocol, Julie and I snuck out early to mute our stress with steak and martinis.
 It was a glorious snooze obliterated by a Mike Collins call to tell me "The Sweep" had won first place.
 Intergalactic Champion.
 I broke down as the call ended.

 Are you currently working as a full-time artist?